wejdanturki7/MatchaBarApp/README.md

 Example:

-- Choice 1 creates `ClassicMatcha`
+- Choice 1 creates `ClassicMatcha`.
-- Choice 2 creates `StrawberryMatcha`
+- Choice 2 creates `StrawberryMatcha`.
-- Choice 5 creates `MangoMatcha`
+- Choice 5 creates `MangoMatcha`.

 ### Why it was used